Guards of Honour (France): Formation

 As well as the traditional nobility, the unit included members of the arriviste class and some poor men, paid to enlist as replacements by men who did not want to serve.
 Many of the members had royalist or foreign backgrounds and were often keenly aware of their position as de facto hostages of Napoleon.
 In some cases the minimum service age of 18 was ignored; at Tours, of the 63 Guards of Honour recruited in 1813, 11 were 17 and one was 16 years old (the average age of Guards recruited there was 20 years 6 months).

-The Guards of Honour wore hussar-style uniforms and their undress uniform was similar to that of the Chasseurs à Cheval de la Garde Impériale.
-Although they are closely associated with the Imperial Guard cavalry (and often served with them in the field) they were not officially part of that force, though many members of the Guards of Honour considered themselves as such.
+The Guards of Honour wore hussar-style uniforms and their undress uniform was similar to that of the Mounted Chasseurs of the Imperial Guard.
+Although they were closely associated with the Imperial Guard cavalry (and often served with them in the field) they were not officially part of that force, though many members of the Guards of Honour considered themselves as such.
 The Guards of Honour were paid on the same scales as the Chasseurs à Cheval of the Imperial Guard, and the unit's trumpeters wore the sky blue uniforms of the Imperial Guard rather than the green of the line cavalry.
 Though technically classed as volunteers, the Guards of Honour have been described as Marie-Louises, a name given to conscripts of the years 1813–14 after Napoleon's empress, who signed some of the conscription orders.

 Each regiment was enlist soldiers from different parts of the empire, and every department received instructions about the contingents of guardsmen that they had to muster: